How to Transfer Music from an iPod to your Mac

 One of Many…

 Senuti is only one of many applications that can help you transfer music from an iPod to your Mac.
-It's the best application, in our opinion, but if it doesn't work for you, visit VersionTracker's website for dozens of other options.
+It’s the best application, in our opinion, but if it doesn’t work for you, use one of the dozens of other options.

 Sign up and get Macinstruct's tutorials delivered to your inbox.
 No spam, promise!